 First, allow us to point you to this article published by McKinsey.
 The key takeaway: identifying big data resources and gaps is basic to a big data strategy.
 It goes on to say that a “review of internal and external data will create a realistic view of a company’s capabilities and needs, as well as access to analytical talent and partnerships”.

-Tranglo identified the need to process data to its full potential early this year.
-We are in the process of setting up an internal data analysis team.
-Its task?
-To solve the problem of underused data.
-For example, we used to have a lot of payment and technological data that can rarely be shared outside of the company because it was not standardised.
-Nor was this information shared across the company internally because of siloed efforts: analysis of payment data often neglected the marketing aspect and couldn’t be used to coordinate internal and external reach clients effectively or push engagement endeavours.
+Tranglo identified the need to process data to its full potential early 2019.
+In just 3 years, we’ve set up a team and developed a number of cool tools, like our Kafka Connectors Board that makes data streaming a breeze, to solve the problem of underused data.
+We used to have a lot of payment and technological data that can rarely be shared outside of the company because it was not standardised.
+Nor was this information shared across the company internally because of siloed efforts: analysis of payment data often neglected marketing aspects/potentials and couldn’t be used to coordinate client engagement efforts effectively.

 Second, read this PYMNTS.com piece on the usefulness of Google Maps to predict the future of payments.
 Or you can just trust us as we highlight a point that stands out: “A good deal of what’s coming in payments and commerce can be seen via what’s going on with maps.
 They are not only doing specific, day-to-day jobs for consumers, merchants and others, but pointing the way toward innovations, disruptions and trends that could dominate the 2020s.”

 As a global payment processor, Tranglo has access to payment trails.
-With that information, we have drawn up maps worth “USD2.5 billion in transaction value”.
-We are working hard to use these maps to learn more about how people pay, what changes are in store and push the frontiers of known payment hotspots.
-This will allow us to drive our network expansion optimally, allowing businesses to make payments through us more efficiently.
+With that information, we have drawn up maps worth “billions in transaction value”.
+We are using these maps to learn more about how people pay, what changes are in store and push the frontiers of known payment hotspots.
+This allows us to drive our network expansion optimally, allowing businesses to make payments through us more efficiently.
+Using these maps, we’ve come up with an all-in-one business payment solution, Tranglo Business, that gives corporates of all sizes the most cost-effective way to send and receive global payments driven by data.

 What does the future hold for big data-driven payments?

-More important than protecting our bottom line, we are aware that reinventing the ways to create added value for our customers is key to making cross-border and mobile payments accessible to all.
+According to Experian, 85% of organisations see data as the most valuable asset, but low data literacy is a hindrance.
+We are proud to say we’ve made significant progress in this area.
+While protecting our bottom line is important, we know that reinventing the ways in which we create value for our customers is key to making cross-border payments accessible to all.
 After all, it is not just about driving the payment ecosystem towards a sustainable future, but doing so in a seamless and rewarding manner.

-One of the ways we plan to do that, if you haven’t already figured, is by analysing data gathered by our single interface platform and API efficiently, deriving meaningful insights and using them to affect the supply chain positively.
-We want to help businesses, big and small, observe payment trends and make wiser investments by seizing the potential of big data.
+One of the ways we are doing that, if you haven’t already figured it out, is by analysing data gathered by our single interface platform and API efficiently, deriving meaningful insights and using them to affect the supply chain positively.
+We want to help businesses, big and small, observe transactional trends and make better decisions by seizing the potential of big data-driven payments.

 Talk to us to know more.